jlehrer1/comparative-organoids/README.md

 `run_model_search.py`: Sets up an fixed number of jobs on the Nautilus cluster training the NN model on GPU, with randomly initialized hyperparameters.

 ### `src/visualization`
+Contains all code for plot generation for data exploration and the paper.

 `visualize.py`: Contains code for UMAP plot generation.